-GMO anticipates that the acquisition of Solar Renewable Energy Credits (SRECs), principally from GMO retail customers that have received rebates for solar facility installations, will be sufficient for compliance with the Missouri solar energy requirements for the 2016 to 2018 RES Compliance Plan period.
+GMO anticipates that the acquisition of Solar Renewable Energy Credits (SRECs), principally from GMO retail customers that have received rebates for solar facility installations, will be sufficient for compliance with the Missouri solar energy requirements for the 2017 to 2019 RES Compliance Plan period.
 The SRECs will be transferred to GMO from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate, a change instituted with Missouri House Bill 142 becoming law on August 28, 2013.
 SRECs produced from these solar electric systems will be transferred to GMO for a period of 10 years.

-Additionally, in 2016 GMO expects to add 5 MW of solar resources consisting of 2 MW Commercial and Industrial rooftop installations and 3 MW of a central station solar facility located at Greenwood, Missouri.
-Generation from these GMO installations would be eligible for application of the additional twenty-five hundredths (0.25) credit as these facilities will be located in Missouri.
+Additionally, in 2016 GMO added a 3 MW central station solar facility located at Greenwood, Missouri.
+Generation from this GMO installation is eligible for application of the additional twenty-five hundredths (0.25) credit as it is located in Missouri.